 One Cool Friend.
 12min.
 Weston Woods.
 Ages 4-8.

-Surprises abound in this adaptation of the 2013 Caldecott Honor picture book.
+Surprises abound in this adaptation of the 2013 Caldecott Honor picture book written by Tony Buzzeo and illustrated by David Small.
 An outstanding score and sassy animated touches elevate this modern classic, highlighting the humor in a boy adopting a penguin from the aquarium.

 This Is Not My Hat.
 5min.
 Weston Woods.
 Ages 4-8.

 A tiny fish, wearing a hat stolen from a big fish, smugly explains why he took it and why he’s certain he’ll get away with it.
 Skilled animation and John Keating’s perfectly timed narration combine for an entertaining presentation of Jon Klassen’s droll 2013 Caldecott Medal winner.